MCP Servers - The Bridge Between LLMs and Real-World Tools

 With an MCP server, you can expose:

-And because MCP is model-agnostic, it works with anything that understands the protocol-Claude, Gemini, LLaMA, etc.
+And because MCP is model-agnostic, it works with anything that understands the protocol: Claude, Gemini, LLaMA, you name it.

 Sample implementation

-Let's take a look at a sample MPC server which communicates over stdio and defintes multiple tools for querying the Star Wars API.
-In fact, this is a very classic implementation - a lot of times MCP servers are just wrappers on top of existing APIs.
-This is the real power behind MCP servers - now these APIs can be consumed easily by any large language model.
+Let’s look at an MPC server that communicates over stdio and registers multiple tools for querying the Star Wars API.
+This is a very classic pattern.
+A lot of MCP servers are just wrappers bolted on top of existing APIs.
+That’s the real power here: these APIs can now be consumed easily by any large language model.

 Module imports